saeen666/graph_vuln/devign_fix/README.md

 - Please specify the path of cfg to run these experiments.
 In our case it is present in anwar/software_vulnerability/tokens/cfg_data.pkl

 ### There are some things to be done
--Using the saved word2vec model instead of training them again and again -The cfg file is saved containing input data points and targets after word2vec for training (different from cfg_data.pkl).
+- Using the saved word2vec model instead of training them again and again
+- The cfg file is saved containing input data points and targets after word2vec for training (different from cfg_data.pkl).
 This file only contains data points and target instead of the whole graph with node-level information
 - If the programming crash we should run code from where cfg_file is saved.
 I don't know if it is possible because if we are feeding new data the cfg_file
 -Please let me know if there is something you don't understand